WeAreWizards/blog/content/articles/looking-at-payments.md

 ### Using a third party
 If you prefer using off-the-shelf solutions, a few exist that handle the VAT aspect (note that I haven't used any of them):

 - [Recurly](https://recurly.com/): $99/month and 10¢ per transaction + 1.25% of revenue (on top of payment gateway)
 - [Quaderno](https://quaderno.io/): $29/month on top of your payment provider, provides a widget for checkout that handles European VAT rules
 - [Taxamo](https://www.taxamo.com): £40/month for all the regions, pretty limited number of country as it's missing Canada and Australia for example.
 Doesn't actually show what the product is but included for completeness
 - [chargebee](https://www.chargebee.com): $49/month on top of a payment provider

 Out of those, Quaderno seems to be the best choice and is fairly cheap.
+Recurly looks neat as well but is quite expensive without a clear added value on what it adds to let's say Stripe recurrent billing.

 ## Conclusion
 As a developer I am tempted to write my own version but Quaderno seems like a good fit and is cheap enough for a B2B SAAS that it might be worth avoiding the hassle of coding it.

-We are looking for feedback really, quite curious of how people are doing on that side and if anything has experience with Quaderno and the others.
+We are more interested in feedback really, quite curious of how European SAAS are handling payments after this year's change in VAT.